When the Gates Fell

 The sound of splintering wood echoed through Rome's Salarian Gate as the ancient bronze doors finally gave way.
 Through the gathering darkness, thousands of Gothic warriors poured into the streets of the Eternal City, their torches casting wild shadows against buildings that had stood for centuries.
 Alaric, King of the Visigoths, rode at their head, his golden torc glinting in the firelight as he led his people into the heart of the empire that had both nurtured and betrayed them.

 Yet fall it did.
 As the night wore on, the sound of breaking glass and crackling flames mixed with screams and the war cries of Gothic warriors.
-The city that had conquered the known world was now itself conquered, not by a mighty empire, but by a people who had once been refugees on Rome's frontiers.
+The city that had conquered the known world was now itself conquered, not by a rival empire, but by a people who had once been refugees on Rome's own frontiers.

 Historical Context: The Long Road to Catastrophe